Revature-Community/UserService/README.md

 ### Continue implementations

 * implement the request payload class.
 The frontend client will need to send back the JWT token back to our service and our request handlers need to parse the body of requests into a request payload object first in order to use these data

-* Reconfigure the WebSecurityConfig to block url requests
+* Things to do:

-Aug 11 2021
+	* Finish Sign in
+	* Do logging with Log4j
+	* Do testing with junit
+	* Do the integration with frontend